5 Days in Paris: Complete First-Timer Itinerary

 Arrival & Departure: Flights and Airport Transfers

 Fly into Charles de Gaulle (CDG) or Orly (ORY).
-For this 5-day itinerary, aim to arrive by midday on Day 1 and depart on the morning of Day 6.
+For this 5-day itinerary, aim to arrive the evening before Day 1 (ideal) or by early afternoon on Day 1 — if you land at lunch, keep Day 1 to Le Marais and the Seine cruise only.
+Depart on the morning of Day 6.

 If you're continuing elsewhere in France by train, plan your last night near your departure station (Gare de Lyon, Montparnasse, etc.) to simplify departure morning.